louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 // TODO: REVISIT THIS, I'M NOT REALLY THAT HAPPY WITH IT

-####Giving examples, describe how acedemic economists, psychologists and sociologists have tried to define the entrepreneur?
-(25)

-// TODO: COMPLETE

-#Intellectual property

-####With reference to the main types of intellectual property describe how inventors can protect their ideas.
+####With reference to the main types of __intellectual property__ describe how inventors can protect their ideas.
 In each case briefly explain the process for securing intellectual property rights on an idea (20 marks)

 Intellectual property is non-physical property that is the product of original thought.
 Intellectual property allow artists and creators to gain rights to prosecute those infringing their rights by copying their ideas.